 0 Helpful / 2 Not

 Pros: lustig is a hilly and woody course. the local club is doing a great job with course maintenance.
-9 new chainstars 2011 winter and some new pin positions and a couple new tee pads plus a staircase on 12 and an elevated pin are coming soon which will really up the fun level and overall safety of the course.its a very clean park and has good signage, which will also be upgraded this season.
+All Chainstars 2011 winter and some new pin positions and a couple new tee pads plus a staircase on 12 and an elevated pin are coming soon which will really up the fun level and overall safety of the course.its a very clean park and has good signage, which will also be upgraded this season.

 And big tee boxes on most holes.

 Cons: all new baskets and a local club that helps with maintenance and hole placements